-When property owners don’t fix these hazards, they can pose a very real threat: Slips and falls account for about one million U.S. emergency room visits every year, according to the National Floor Safety Institute, and falls in general account for about eight million E.R. visits.
+When property owners don’t fix these hazards, they can pose a very real threat: Falls accounted for over 8 million emergency room visits in 2019, according to the National Safety Council.

 If you or someone you love has suffered a serious injury while on somebody else’s property, the owner of the property may be required to compensate you for your injuries and losses.
 This holds true for injuries on both public and private property, and the area of law that deals with these types of cases is called premises liability.